Duane Morris LLP

 Specific Rules For Companies in Financial Difficulties

-An employer’s obligation to its employees continues, and may take priority over claims by its other creditors, during times of financial difficulties.
+An employer’s obligation to its employees continues and may take priority over claims by other creditors during times of financial difficulties.

 Restricting Future Activities

-The IFWA amendments will not apply retroactively to restrictive covenant agreements entered into prior to January 1, 2022.
-Employers should review and amend all restrictive covenants intended to be signed with employees after January 1, 2022, to ensure compliance with the new requirements.
+The IFWA requirements do not apply retroactively to restrictive covenant agreements entered into prior to January 1, 2022.

 Whistleblower Laws

-Other Illinois employee protection laws also have whistleblower or anti-retaliation provisions which prohibit retaliation against employees for making certain disclosures or for refusing to participate in specified activities (e.g., Illinois Human Rights Act, Illinois Workers’ Compensation Act, etc.).
+Other Illinois employee protection laws also have whistleblower or anti-retaliation provisions which prohibit retaliation against employees for making certain disclosures or for refusing to participate in specified activities (e.g. Illinois Human Rights Act, and the Illinois Workers’ Compensation Act etc.).

 Special Rules For Garden Leave

-None.
-Illinois does not have any laws recognizing the concept of “Garden Leave.”
+None; Illinois does not have any laws recognising the concept of “garden leave”.

 Severance Payments